sporto/elm-workshop/content/03-tea/05-breakdown-view.md

 weight      = 5
 +++

-The next part is the view:
+The next part is the `view` function:

 ```elm
 view : Model -> Html Msg